mholling/nswtopo/README.markdown

 ## Controls

 Drop a control waypoints file (in `.kml` or `.gpx` format) into the directory and layers containing control circles and numbers will be automatically generated.
 If a waypoint is name 'HH' it will be drawn as a triangle, otherwise a circle will be drawn.
 If a control has 'W' after its number (e.g. '74W'), or separate waypoints marked 'W1', 'W2' etc are found, those waypoints will be represented as water drops.
+You can modify any of the defaults shown below

     controls:
       file: controls.kml      # filename (`.kml` or `.gpx` format) of control waypoint file
-      fontsize: 14            # font size for control numbers
+      fontsize: 14            # font size (in points) for control labels
       diameter: 7.0           # diameter of control circles in millimetres
       thickness: 0.2          # thickness of control circles in millimetres
       colour: "#880088"       # colour of the control markers and labels (as a hex triplet or web colour)